deut-erium/ramblings/_posts/2022-02-03-randoblurry-test.md

 Z: Oh wait, hey it was flagrant!
 D: Thats how you plant to *fetter* his *wily* responses?
 Him missing a spelling should no way be considered *spurious* as he can still justify his *probity* by his *flagrant* capability to include words on the fly
 Z: I am a fan already.
 Go with travesty, vociferous, iconoclast, largess
-D: A *travesty* of Sassy Tharoor, whose vocabulary is actually her *largess*, this *vociferous* lad is a born grammatical *iconoclast*
+D: A *travesty* of Sassy Tharoor, whose vocabulary is actually her *largess*, this *vociferous* lad is a born grammatical *iconoclast*.
 Z: Relegate, beguile, evanescent, maelstorm
 D: Hmmmmm
 D: He *relegates* her hard found words to *beguile* her into producing yet another set of *evanescent* words.
 Can she in any way stop this furious *maelstorm* growing hungry with each word fed?